 If you are on a low income and need help to pay for a funeral you are arranging, you may be able to get a Funeral Payment.

-No next of kin
+If there is no next of kin

 If there are no suitable funeral arrangements for the disposal of the deceased, the council will exercise its duty under Section 46 of the Public Health (Control of Disease) Act 1984, to arrange for the deceased to be cremated or buried.
 This legislation allows for the recovery of expenses from the deceased's estate.